foprel/csv-split/README.md

 # csv-split

+## Features
-Splits csv file based on unique column values and puts them in a folder.
+* Splits single csv file based on unique column values.
+* Puts split csv files in a folder with name of original document.